A “Blast from the Past!” Workshop Authors Share Their Experience

 What memories do you have of the workshop and surrounding events?

-I was excited by the opportunity to become a published author at the young age of 7.
 I truly felt like I was a part of the story and that our contributions to the book were given honest consideration by the WeWrite staff.
-They found ways to excite us about writing and succeeded.

 What was your favorite part(s) of the project?

 My favorite part of the project included brainstorming about the alien family and connecting to the characters we created.
-I also enjoyed doing the illustrations and exploring the moving truck for inspiration.

 How did the workshop and book-writing process affect you?